kimptoc/wowactivityfeed/readme.md

 - search/find my char/guild?
 - search? could try all realms... or at least select region/realm and enter name - can confirm/select char...

-- just a space between parts of the text for manual feed changes, maybe use comma/full stop - re-work that class with more generc functions
+- just a space between parts of the text for manual feed changes, maybe use comma/full stop - re-work that class with more generic functions

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?